Elhebert/vue-fineuploader/README.md

 <style></style>

 <script language="text/babel">
-import FineUplaoder from './path/to/FineUploader.vue';
+import FineUplaoder from './path/to/FineUploader.vue'; // If you copied the component into your project import FineUploader from 'FineUploader'; // If you used npm to install the component

 export default {
     data() {
         return {
+            button: '.browse',
             options: {
-                button: '.browse',
                 request: {
                     endpoint: '/path/to/your/endpoint'
-                }
                 },
-            callbacks: {},
+                ...
+            },
         };
     },

     components: { FineUploader },

+    methods: {
+        addFileToQueue(payload) {
+            ...
+        },
+    },
 };
 </script>
 ```